bramtayl/LightQuery.jl/test/src/index.md

 2013-01-01T05:15:00-05:00
 ```

 Note the scheduled arrival time is `818`.
 This means `8:18`.
-We can use `divrem(_, 100)` to split it up.
+Use `divrem(_, 100)` to split it up.
 Not all destinations are not in the `flights` dataset.
 If it was an overnight flight, add a day to the arrival time.

 ```jldoctest dplyr
 julia> if haskey(indexed_airports, flight.destination)